 Remember: car seats have an expiration date, which is usually 6 years after they’re made.
 So even though multiple children can use the same seat, they don’t last forever!
 Check with the manufacturer if you have a question.

-Need another money-saving tip: Have relatives or grandparent or grandparents sponsor their children’s car seats.
-That makes more sense than the hundredth birthday toy, and their life saving efforts are far more valuable..
+Need another money-saving tip: Have relatives or grandparents sponsor their children’s car seats.
+That makes more sense than the hundredth birthday toy, and their life-saving efforts are far more valuable.

 However, even in car seats for small children, the head should never protrude beyond the backrest.
 From about school age, children can then switch to a booster seat, depending on their size.